BKWLD/decoy/README.md

 The Decoy 2.x docs are very incomplete.
 The old docs can be found here: https://github.com/BKWLD/decoy/blob/laravel-3/README.md

+## Tests

+Decoy 2.x adds some unit tests.
+To run them, `cd` to the Decoy directory and then run `vendor/bin/phpunit`.
+I hope that we continue to add tests for any issues we fix down the road.

 ## Routing

 Decoy uses custom routing logic to translate it's heirachially path structure into an admin namespaced controller.
 Here are some examples of the types of requests that are supported.